jspreddy/geolocation-utils/README.md

 Move to a new location from a start location, heading (in degrees), and distance (in meters).

+### `cpa(track1: LocationHeadingSpeed, track2: LocationHeadingSpeed) : TimeDistance`

+Calculate the closest point of approach (CPA) for two moving objects, for example two ships or cars.
+Both tracks contain a `location`, `speed` in meters per second, and `heading` in degrees.
+The returned result contains the time and distance of the moment when the two moving objects are closest.
+The `time` in seconds and distance in `meters`.

 ## Normalization

 ### `normalizeHeading(heading: number) : number`